pzivich/Delicatessen/docs/Built-in Equations.rst

 First, the upper limit should *always* be greater than the lower limit.
 Second, the ED50 should be between the lower and upper limits.
 Third, the sign for the steepness depends on whether the response declines (positive) or the response increases (negative).
 Finally, some solvers may be better suited to the problem, so try a few different options.
-With decent initial values, I have found ``lm`` to be fairly reliable.
+With decent initial values, we have found ``lm`` to be fairly reliable.

 For the 4PL, good general starting values I have found are the following.
 For the lower-bound, give the minimum response value as the initial.
-For ED50, give the mid-point between the maximum response and the minimum response.
+For ED50, give the median response.
 The initial value for steepness is more difficult.
 Ideally, we would give a starting value of zero, but that will fail in this 4PL.
 Giving a larger starting value (between 2 to 8) works in this example.
 For the upper-bound, give the maximum response value as the initial.

 To summarize, be sure to examine your data (e.g., scatterplot).
 This will help to determine the initial starting values for the root-finding procedure.
 Otherwise, you may come across a convergence error.